Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Introduction

-The remainder of this study is organized as follows.
-In Section \ref{sec:ModelAndAssumptions}, we introduce the treatment effects model, the LATE, as well as the identifying assumptions and demonstrate that two pairs of judges with identical propensity scores have the same LATE under these assumptions.
-Section \ref{sec:Method} introduces our two-step procedure of (i) detecting clusters of IVs (i.e.\ pairs of judges) with comparable lower and higher propensity scores and (ii) selecting the IVs not violating the LATE assumptions, under the condition that the relative majority of IVs satisfies the assumptions (plurality).
-In Section \ref{sec:Simulations}, we provide a simulation study which points to a very decent finite sample performance of our method in terms of detecting clusters (or clubs) of compliers and appropriately selecting cluster-specific instruments which satisfy the LATE assumtpions.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:ModelAndAssumptions}, we introduce the treatment effects model, the LATE, and the identifying assumptions.
+Furthermore, we demonstrate that two pairs of judges with identical propensity scores have the same LATE under these assumptions.
+Section \ref{sec:Method} introduces our two-step procedure of (i) detecting club-pairs of IVs (defined on judges) with equal lower and higher propensity scores and (ii) selecting those IVs not violating the LATE assumptions under the condition that the largest group of IVs satisfies the assumptions (plurality).
+In Section \ref{sec:Simulations}, we provide a simulation study which points to a strong finite sample performance of our method with regard to detecting clubs with equal propensity scores and appropriately selecting club-pair-specific instruments that satisfy the LATE assumptions.
 Section \ref{sec:Application} presents our empirical application considering the effect of incarceration on recidivism in the US.
 Section \ref{sec:Conclusion} concludes.